mastodon-sc/mastodon-deep-lineage/README.md

 * The export uses an image with signed integer value space, thus the maximum allowed id is 2.147.483.646.
 * Exporter can be found here:  ![Plugin Export Menu](doc/deep_lineage/export_label_image/plugin_export_menu.png)
 * The dialog:  ![Plugin Export Dialog](doc/deep_lineage/export_label_image/plugin_export_dialog.png)

+### Parameters:
   * Label Id: The id that is used for the labels.
 The default is the Spot track Id.
     * The ids correspond to the highlighted columns in the feature
       table: ![Feature Table](doc/deep_lineage/export_label_image/plugin_export_table.png)
   * Frame rate reduction: Only export every n-th frame.
 1 means no reduction.
 Value must be >= 1.
     * The frame number corresponds to the _Spot frame_ column in the feature table.
 * Save to: Path to the file to save the label image to.
+Should end with '.tif'.

 ### Example: